Business person on a graph, representing success and growth

 In most firms, as you are now the client’s first point of contact for day-to-day matters, you will be expected to get involved in business development initiatives.

 Take a step forward to be in control of your own career progression in your firm.
-Why not sign up to my weekly newsletter here and you’ll find out what you need to be working on in your career development (and how to make the time for your career development) to progress your career in your firm.
+Why not sign up to my weekly tips here and you’ll find out what you need to be working on in your career development (and how to make the time for your career development) to progress your career in your firm.

 While you are probably not expected to find and convert new clients, you will be encouraged to develop more work from your existing client portfolio.
 It is also likely that you will be routinely involved in preparing for pitches and tenders, and may also be a member of the pitch team.

 Sounds like a big ask?
-We created the Progress to Partner Academy website to make this as easy as possible.
+We created the Progress to Partner Academy to make this as easy as possible.
 There are guides, self-study courses, useful videos, workbooks waiting for you – everything you need to know about how to make partner all in one place!
 There’s even a course on “how to make the time for business development”.

 Premium members also unlock access to our self-study courses including The Go-To Expert, Creating A Cast-Iron Business Case for Partner, How to Delegate Like a Pro, How to Lead & Manage a Team and How To Be On Your A-Game Every Day.
 Join as a Premium member today and login to your Dashboard to get started.